DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players ask Clovin about the Vistana described in Madam Eva’s reading, he notes only (and with minor irritation) that the Abbot will answer their questions.
 ## K2b.
 Main Hall
-This area is largely as described in <span class="citation">S13.
-Main Hall (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S13MainHall">S13.
+Main Hall</a> (p.
 150)</span>.
 However, there is no music if Clovin is guiding the players.
 Additionally, Vasilka is a **flesh golem** with an Intelligence of 17, a Charisma of 8, proficiencies in Religion and Nature, and the ability to speak and understand Common and Celestial.

 > [!profile]+ **Profile: The Abbot**
 > **Roleplaying Information**